ATNF/askapsdp/README.txt

    variables.
 This should be executed every time a user logs in.

  * install the python tools necessary to build the system.
-This is using a modified version of 'working-env' to provide a python environment independent of the system, 'setuptools' to install python packages and the ASKAP package 'recursivebuild', which handles the build process.
+This is using 'virtualenv' to provide a python environment independent of the system, 'setuptools' to install python packages and the ASKAP package 'recursivebuild', which handles the build process.

 cd svnASKAP
 python bootstrap.py      # only once